EXCLUSIVE-Vodafone reaches preliminary deal to buy Spain's Ono -sources

 MADRID, March 7 British telecoms group Vodafone has reached a preliminary deal to buy Spanish cable group Ono after raising its initial bid for the company, two people with knowledge of the discussions said on Friday.

-The private equity-backed Ono, which sells fixed and mobile phone, TV and internet services, rebuffed an earlier bid from Vodafone in February and decided to go ahead with a planned initial public offering that would value the company at 7 billion euros ($9.6 billion), including debt.
+The private equity-backed Ono, which sells fixed and mobile phone, TV and internet services, had been preparing a listing that would value the company at 7 billion euros ($9.6 billion), including debt.
+The plan would be cancelled if Vodafone's bid is accepted.

-Sources said Vodafone's bid would have to be substantially higher than that value to persuade Ono and its private equity shareholders to drop the listing.
+Sources said Vodafone's bid would have to be substantially higher than that value to persuade Ono to drop the listing.

+Vodafone, which is already present in Spain as a largely mobile operator, held talks and made an initial offer to some of Ono's private equity owners in January, sources earlier said.

+Another round of talks took place on Thursday, the two people said.

 "A meeting took place yesterday between the shareholders and (Vodafone Chief Executive) Vittorio Colao.
 The due diligence will start this weekend in order to make the offer binding," said one of the sources.

-A second source said Ono's private equity shareholders told Vodafone at the meeting that the offer would have to come before March 13, when the cable group is due to formally go ahead with the plan to list on the Madrid stock exchange.
+A second source said Ono's private equity shareholders told Vodafone at the meeting that the offer would have to be "substantial" and come before March 13, when the cable group is due to formally go ahead with a planned initial public offering to list on the Madrid stock exchange.

 Both Ono and Vodafone declined to comment.